MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 Unexpected java.lang.ArrayIndexOutOfBoundsException in call stack trace
 ------------------------------------------------------------------------

-If you encounter a stack trace like the following, you have likely reached the lower bound of the linear memory.
+If you encounter a stack trace like the following, you have likely reached the lower bound of the :ref:`linear memory <managedc.linear.memory>`.
-The code execution stops while attempting to load or store data in the stack due to a computed negative unsigned offset.
+The code execution stops while attempting to load or store data in the stack due to a computed negative offset.

 .. code:: console